 "What is demanded then is a return to these truths.
-What is required of us now is a new era a recognition, on the part of every American, that we have duties to ourselves, our nation and the world; duties that we do not grudgingly accept but rather seize gladly, firm in the knowledge that there is nothing so satisfying to the spirit, so defining of our charaddress.
-On first hearing, because of its sober and restrained tone and almost dispassionate ■ Continued from p4
+What is required of us now is a new era of responsibility - a recognition, on the part of every American, that we have duties to our sclves, our nation and the world, duties that we do not grudgingly accept but rather seize gladly, firm in the knowledge that there is nothing so satisfying to the spirit, so defining of our character, than giving our all to a difficult task."

-■ Continued from p5

-As soon as the rescue team

-picked up Adam, the old dog

-collapsed.
-A trooper carried

-Adam back home, while his

-mother, sobbing with relief,

-carried Brandy.
-She was so

-grateful to the old golden

-retriever that Brandy spent the

-rest of her days with them.

-Brandy lived to the ripe old

-it, or better still, to watch a replay of the speech while reading the text, is to realize that it is a masterpiece of American rhetoric.
+Much was expected from Obama's inaugural address.
+On first hearing, because of its sober and restrained tone and almost dispassionate delivery, it seemed to disappoint.
+But to re-read it, or better still, to watch a replay of the speech while reading the text, is to realize that it is a masterpiece of American rhetoric.

-age of 17.